Dominique Strauss-Kahn: New York v. Strauss-Kahn sexual assault case

+Aftermath

 In the aftermath of the New York arrest, numerous other allegations of sexual misconduct were made.
 During the case, journalist Tristane Banon came forward with a claim that Strauss-Kahn had attempted to rape her.
 In September 2011, Banon stated that if there was no criminal prosecution, she would bring a civil case against Strauss-Kahn.
 According to a report in L'Express, Strauss-Kahn admitted to attempting to kiss Banon.
 In October, the French public prosecutors dropped the investigation.
 They stated that there was a lack of evidence regarding the allegation of attempted rape.
-In March 2012, Strauss-Kahn came under investigation in France over his alleged involvement in a prostitution ring.
-The allegations relate to his supposed involvement in hiring prostitutes for sex parties at hotels in Lille, Paris and Washington.
-On 2 October 2012, a French prosecutor announced that they would not continue the investigation of Strauss-Kahn's connection to a possible gang rape in Washington, D.C.

-On 26 July 2013, French prosecutors announced that Strauss-Kahn was to stand trial concerning allegations of "aggravated pimping" at the Carlton hotel in Lille.
-Strauss-Kahn was acquitted of these charges on 12 June 2015.
+A pornographic parody film about the case, titled DXK, starring Roberto Malone as titular character, was crowdfunded and released in 2011.
+Originally, the lead character's name was announced to be Dominique Sex King, which was later changed to David Sex King.

 A feature film directed by Abel Ferrara, Welcome to New York (2014), was based on the Strauss-Kahn story.
 The film, featuring "Gérard Depardieu as Devereaux, a character modeled on Strauss-Kahn, and Jacqueline Bisset as Simone, likewise based on Anne Sinclair, ... [was] built around the Sofitel scandal and portray[ed] both characters in an unforgiving light".
 Sinclair said the film was "disgusting" and Strauss-Kahn's lawyer said "his client would sue the film's producers for libel".

 In 2020 Netflix released the documentary series Room 2806: The Accusation, a reconstruction of the Sofitel-affair and other cases of alleged sexual assault by Strauss-Kahn, based on interviews with persons involved.
 Strauss-Kahn declined to appear in the documentary.

+Acquittal on aggravated pimping charges

+In March 2012, Strauss-Kahn came under investigation in France over his alleged involvement in a prostitution ring.
+The allegations relate to his supposed involvement in hiring prostitutes for sex parties at hotels in Lille, Paris and Washington.

+On 2 October 2012, a French prosecutor announced that they would discontinue the investigation of Strauss-Kahn's connection to a possible gang rape in Washington, D.C.

+On 26 July 2013, French prosecutors announced that Strauss-Kahn was to stand trial concerning allegations of aggravated pimping at the Carlton hotel in Lille.

+Strauss-Kahn was acquitted of these charges on 12 June 2015.
+His defense characterized the Carlton orgies as "sex between multiple and consensual partners, in a spirit of libertinage".
+The French court ruled that he had “behaved as a customer” not as a pimp.